SamuraJey/DIS-project/README.md

        uvicorn main:app --host '<ip>' --port <port>
        ```
 - Run Frontend
-  - Install all node packages
+  - Install all node packages (and pray that it will work)
     ```bash
     cd frontend
     npm install